 Enrique Goldfarb, "Northern New Jersey's No. 3 Bar Mitzvah Entertainer."

-Steve Fortgang — leader of "the No. 1 Bar Mitzvah band" — at work. barmitzvahdisco.com
+Steve Fortgang -- leader of "the No. 1 Bar Mitzvah band" -- at work.

 Leisure suits, big hair and the Bee Gees are just part of the draw of a new book, Bar Mitzvah Disco.
 With essays from Jonathan Safran Foer, Sarah Silverman and others, the book documents bar and bat mitzvahs from the 1970s through the '90s.